Working with couples

 - Develop your potential for working with couples

-The sessions include a mix of lecture/discussions, clinical presentations, video presentations and an experiential exercise.
+The sessions include a mix of lecture/discussions, clinical presentations, and experiential exercises.

 " Very interesting course and perceptive tutor, it made me want to look into other courses at the Tavi"